tancred423/Naago/README.md

 - `/favorite remove` - Remove a character from your favorites.
 - `/liveletter` - Shows information about the next or current Live Letter.
 - `/maintenance` - Current maintenances if any.
-- `/worldstatus` - Shows server status, characte creation status and server congestion.
+- `/worldstatus` - Shows server status, character creation status and server congestion.
 - `/setup lodestone` - Set up automated lodestone news notifications.

 ## For developers